aurorahuangchu/aurorahuangchu.github.io/_pages/about.md

 ---
 permalink: /
-title: "it's all about Huangchu"
+title: "it's all about Huang Chu"
 author_profile: true
 redirect_from:
   - /about/